London Summer Internship

 If you are selected for an interview, you will be contacted by the IP Office with a request to schedule an in-person interview (or a virtual interview if you are abroad).
-You will be asked to send an updated resume and cover letter no later than 24 hours before the interview.
+You will be asked to send an updated resume no later than 24 hours before the interview.
 If you are not selected, we will also send you an email to let you know that you are not being considered at this time.
 Submitting an application does not guarantee an interview.

 In addition to the normal International Programs application criteria, your acceptance into an internship program will also take the following things into consideration:

 - Personal and professional fit of the internships available

 May 8, 2022 - July 2, 2022

 Dates above indicate a planned departure date from the US and in-country return departure date.

 - Tuition: $1,845 per unit (same as Malibu tuition per unit)

 - Room & Board: $4,904

 - Global Health Fee: $168

 Completed IP Document Submission Form including the following documents: